sebkur/linux-distros/README.md

 # Linux Distro Base Map

-This project is an attempt to build a database of Debian/Ubuntu based distros and the versions the are based on.
+This project is an attempt to build a database of Debian/Ubuntu based distros and the versions they are based on.
 The idea is to have this data available in a machine-readable form in order to process meta data about distros in software.
 The data is available as JSON data files in the `data` directory.